 Sometimes we have events or family outings where we have a multitude of photos we want to share on social media or for others to download.
 If you have a Google account, you can store your photos directly into your Google Drive under Google Photos.

 You can access it on the web at one of the free Google Photos apps to automatically upload all photos you take with your devices.
-They’ll all be synced up right across your account and accessible from anywhere.
+They’ll all be synced up across your account and accessible from anywhere.
 Look for the Google Photos icon in your Google Apps.or simply download

 You can also use Google Photos to edit your photos, organize them according to people/places/things and share them online even with non-Google Photos users.
-The more you use Google Photos, the more it learns about your photo habits so that it can take some of the manual work off your back by automatically organizing your photos for you.
+The more you use Google Photos, the more it learns about your photo habits.
+It can take some of the manual work off your back by automatically organizing your photos for you.

 Automatically backing up photos that you take, uploading large quantities, uploading high-quality photos, editing them, organizing them, and finding them again later using visual search.